-Selecting this option can help save you time, for example, if you're planning to run lots of experiments.
+Tip: Selecting this option can help save you time, especially if you're planning to run lots of experiments.

 You can create the following types of experiments:

-On the "Experiments" page you can see an overview of your experiments which shows their current status and progress, and highlights any experiments that are "Ready to complete" (which is when we recommend you choose a winner).
+On the "Experiments" page, there's an overview of your experiments which shows their current status and progress, and highlights any experiments that are "Result ready" (which is when we recommend you choose a winner).

 When your experiment has collected sufficient data, you can choose the winner of your experiment.
-We recommend that you wait until your experiment is marked "Ready to complete" before you choose a setting as the winner.
+We recommend that you wait until your experiment is marked "Result ready" before you choose a setting as the winner.